Health and Nutrition

 Through Save the Children’s Every Last Child campaign, we work at national, regional and global levels to demand that more and better public funds are invested in children, with the aims of ending child marriage and strengthening governments’ existing commitments on child marriage and adolescent girls’ health, among other goals, contributing to the Sustainable Development Goals.

-To read more about our health work, download one of the following reports or visit our resources page.
+To read more about our health and nutrition work, download one of the following reports or visit our resources page.

 - Ending Newborn Deaths